-(1) A holder of a pilot licence shall not perform the duties of either as pilot-in-command or as co-pilot of an aeroplane, an airship, a helicopter or a powered-lift unless he or she has received authorisation as follows-
+(1) A holder of a pilot licence shall not perform the duties of either as PIC or co-pilot of an aeroplane, an airship, a helicopter or a powered-lift unless he or she has received authorisation as follows-

-- (a) the appropriate class rating specified in regulation 4 (1) (b) or - (b) a type rating where required in accordance with regulation 4(1) (e).
+- (a) the appropriate class rating specified in regulation 5(1)(b) or - (b) a type rating where required in accordance with regulation 5(1) (e).

-(2) Where a type rating is issued limiting the privileges to perform the duties of a co-pilot or limiting the privileges to perform the duties of a pilot-in-command only during the cruise phase of the flight, the limitation shall be endorsed on the rating.
+(2) Where a type rating is issued limiting the privileges to perform the duties of a co-pilot or limiting the privileges to perform the duties of a PIC only during the cruise phase of the flight, the limitation shall be endorsed on the rating.

-(3) The Authority shall, for the purpose of training, testing or specific special purpose non-revenue, non-passenger carrying flights, issue special authorisation in writing to the licence holder in accordance with this regulation, and the authorisation shall be limited in validity to the time needed to complete the specific flight.
+(3) The authority shall, for the purpose of training, testing or specific special purpose non-revenue, non-passenger carrying flights, issue special authorisation in writing to the holder of a licence in accordance with this regulation, and the authorisation shall be limited in validity to the time needed to complete the specific flight.

-49. Requirements for the issue of class and type ratings
+49. Requirements for issue of class and type ratings

-(1) The applicant for the issue of class and type rating shall demonstrate a degree of skill appropriate to the licence in an aircraft of the class for which the rating is sought as prescribed under regulation 4(1) (b).
+(1) The applicant for the issue of class and type rating shall demonstrate a degree of skill appropriate to the licence in an aircraft of the class for which the rating is sought as specified under regulation 5(1) (b).

-(2) For the purposes of type rating, the applicant shall have-
+- (2) For the purposes of type rating, the applicant shall have- - (a) gained, under appropriate supervision, experience in the applicable type of aircraft or flight simulator in the following- - (i) normal flight procedures and manoeuvres during all phases of flight;

-- (a) gained, under appropriate supervision, experience in the applicable type of aircraft or flight simulator in the following- - (i) normal flight procedures and manoeuvres during all phases of flight; - (ii) abnormal and emergency procedures and manoeuvres in the event of failures and malfunctions of equipment, such as engine, systems and airframe; - (iii) where applicable, instrument procedures, including instrument approach, missed approach and landing procedures under normal, abnormal and emergency conditions, including simulated engine failure;
+- (ii) abnormal and emergency procedures and manoeuvres in the event of failures and malfunctions of equipment, such as engine, systems and airframe; - (iii) where applicable, instrument procedures, including instrument approach, missed approach and landing procedures under normal, abnormal and emergency conditions, including simulated engine failure; - (iv) for the issue of an aeroplane category type rating, upset prevention and recovery training; and - (v) procedures for crew incapacitation and crew coordination including allocation of pilot tasks, crew cooperation and use of checklists; - (b) demonstrate the skill and knowledge required for the safe operation of the applicable type of aircraft, relevant to the duties of a PIC or a co-pilot, as applicable; and - (c) demonstrate, at the airline transport pilot licence level, an extent of knowledge determined by the authority on the basis of the requirements specified in regulation 86 (2).

-- (iv) for the issue of an aeroplane category type rating, upset prevention and recovery training; and - (v) procedures for crew incapacitation and crew coordination including allocation of pilot tasks, crew cooperation and use of checklists; - (b) demonstrate the skill and knowledge required for the safe operation of the applicable type of aircraft, relevant to the duties of a pilot-in-command or a co-pilot as applicable; and - (c) demonstrate, at the airline transport pilot licence level, an extent of knowledge determined by the Authority on the basis of the requirements specified in regulation 83(2). - (3) Notwithstanding sub regulation (2), the applicant shall demonstrate the skill and knowledge required for the safe operation of the applicable type of aircraft, relevant to the licensing requirements and piloting functions of the applicant.
+(3) Notwithstanding subregulation (2), the applicant shall demonstrate the skill and knowledge required for the safe operation of the applicable type of aircraft, relevant to the licensing requirements and piloting functions of the applicant.

-50. Use of a flight simulation training device for acquisition of experience and demonstration of skill
+50. Use of flight simulation training device for acquisition of experience and demonstration of skill

-The Authority shall approve the use of a flight simulation training device for acquiring the experience or performing any manoeuvre required during the demonstration of skill for the issue of a licence or rating, provided the flight simulation training device used is appropriate to the task.
+The authority shall approve the use of a flight simulation training device for acquiring the experience or performing any manoeuvre required during the demonstration of skill for the issue of a licence or rating, provided the flight simulation training device used is appropriate to the task.

-51. Circumstances in which an instrument rating is required
+51. Circumstances in which instrument rating is required

-(1) A holder of a pilot licence shall not perform the duties of a pilot-in-command or co-pilot of an aircraft under instrument flight rules (IFR) unless the holder has received authorisation from the Authority.
+(1) The holder of a pilot licence shall not perform the duties of a PIC or co-pilot of an aircraft under instrument flight rules (IFR) unless the holder has received authorisation from the authority.